phpvoid/vuln-practice/README.md

 # Vulnerable C program examples used to practice

-I tried to comment every line of code that causes the vulnerability, i'll make the Makefile eventually
+I'll make the Makefile eventually